 - ask them how they are going with assessment preparation in the chat room

-- refer then to support resources (particularly helpful to students during the submission phase):
+- Refer them to support resources (particularly helpful to students during the submission phase):

 - the FLO Student Helpdesk should they have any problems (contact details and opening hours).
 This may affect when they submit their assignments – for immediate help, they must phone or email the Helpdesk during opening hours

 - the Support materials for students FLO site (particularly Assignments), linked in the Help and support pull-down menu in the grey toolbar in FLO.
-This site has videos and text documents that explain how to use FLO.
-As a teacher, it is worth knowing what is in this site so you can field student questions.
-However, you can also refer them to the Student Helpdesk.
+(As a teacher, it is worth knowing what is in this site so you can field student questions.
+You can also refer them to the FLO Student Helpdesk)

 Manage assignment submissions

 If students request an extension

-The topic coordinator will advise you on the process for assignment extensions.
+The topic coordinator will advise the teaching team on the process for assignment extensions.

 Depending on how the assignment is set up by the topic coordinator and the requirements for student submission, you may mark in Word or PDF, or in an online marking guide, rubric or checklist within FLO.
 Most likely though, you will mark in Word or PDF.

 - If annotating (marking) in Word/PDF offline, you are most likely to either: